 The Authority manages its cash flow to ensure that cash is available when needed.
 If unexpected movements happen, there is ready access to short-term funds through the money markets.
-The Authority did not borrow any funds in this way during 2023/24 (£3m for a period of 31 days during 2022/23).
+The Authority borrowed £3m this way for a period of 50 days during 2024/25 (nil during 2023/24).